talentpair/puppet-python-nlp-tools/README.md

 # DevOps: Making an Impact with Python NLP Tools

-We've provided a usb stick that contains all files needed for setup.
+We've provided a usb stick that contains all files needed for setup as well as the data needed for the tutorial.

-The code in this repo was used to generate the virtualbox image on the usb stick and can be used to install the complete dev environment on any linux machine or virtual linux machine.
-It's not needed for the tutorial but check it out if you're interested! (instructions below)
+The code in this repo was used to generate the virtualbox image on the usb stick and can be used to install the complete dev environment on any Ubuntu 14 box, virtual or otherwise.
+It's not needed for the tutorial unless you're having problems with Vagrant.
+The instructions should work for a fresh Ubuntu 14 box on amazon/DO/whatever (instructions below)

 ## For the tutorial: